ArmaanBarak/Codecademy-DataScienceProjects/README.md

-# Data-Science
+# Data-Science Projects

-All the projects were done locally on my computer with open ended instructions given on Codecadedmy Site.

-The folders with name Portfolio Project contain the real data science projects.
-Other projects were given for strengthening in-depth knowledge of each module.
+This repo contains all challenge and portfolio projects done in Data Science Career Path of Codecademy.